Ritchie De Laet

 De Laet played for various youth teams before joining the Royal Antwerp youth academy, where he was eventually picked up by Stoke City in 2007.
 Two years later, De Laet was signed by Premier League champions Manchester United where he mainly appeared for the reserves besides being sent on loan spells.
 In 2012, he joined Leicester City where he played more consistently and was part of the historic team winning the 2015–16 Premier League.
-He then had a three-year stint with Aston Villa, before returning to Royal Antwerp in 2019.
+He then had a three-year stint with Aston Villa, before returning to Royal Antwerp in 2019 where he won the domestic double.

 De Laet made his international debut for Belgium in 2009, and gained two caps for the national team.

 Club career

 Stoke City

 Born in Antwerp, De Laet began his career at Belgian club Royal Antwerp.
 On 17 August 2007, he signed a three-year contract with Championship team Stoke City for an initial £100,000 fee.
 In July 2008, De Laet joined AFC Bournemouth on trial and played his first game in a friendly against Portsmouth, a 4–1 defeat.
 However, he later returned to Stoke.
 In October 2008, he joined Wrexham of the Conference National on a one-month loan deal, making his debut in a 2–0 victory over Lewes in the league.
 He made three appearances during his time at the club before his loan spell was terminated in order for him to undergo a hernia operation.